-Enhanced DC members can choose to pay one of the other rates shown in the table and the company's contributions will automatically switch to the rate shown against it.
+Enhanced DC members with six or more months' service can choose to pay one of the other rates shown in the table and the company's contributions will automatically switch to the rate shown against it.
 You can make only one change a year, which will become effective on January 1.
-So, if you want to change your regular contributions you must tell Capita Employee Benefits by November 1 of the previous year.
+So, if you want to change your regular contributions you must tell Capita Pension Solutions by November 1 of the previous year.